lunacookies/blog/content/clang-vectors.md

 have its argument and return value pass solely through registers even though they both have a size of 32 bytes?
-Well, it turns out that the AAPCS64 makes an exception for "Homogeneous Floating-Point Aggregates” (HFAs) and "Homogeneous Short-Vector Aggregates” (HVAs).
+Well, it turns out that the AAPCS64 makes an exception for “Homogeneous Floating-Point Aggregates” (HFAs) and “Homogeneous Short-Vector Aggregates” (HVAs).
 These are either arrays or structs where each member has the same type;
 this type is a floating-point number in the case of an HFA, or a short vector in the case of an HVA.